TaiXian/Design_Patterns/PITCHME.md

 - Interface for Fly based behaviors
 - Interface for Quack based behaviors
 - Create classes for the different implementations |
-- each should implement one of the interfaces |
+- Each should implement one of the interfaces |
 ---
 ### Aside 1.3
 - Allow duck behavior to change dynamically |